-Full day retreats are planned throughout the year.
+Full and half day retreats are planned throughout the year.
 These retreats are led by senior monks and Teachers of Buddhism from Shasta Abbey as well as monks from other temples within the Order of Buddhist Contemplatives.
-The retreat dates tentatively setup for 2013 are listed below.
+The retreat dates for 2015 are listed below.
 More information on the focus of individual retreats will be posted as it becomes available.

 All retreats and activities of the meditation group are offered free and are open to all who would like to attend.
 Donations, generally referred to as Dana, are gratefully accepted to support the activites of the meditation group and to help support the monastic community of Shasta Abbey Buddhist Monastery.
 Meditation instruction is providedat retreats for those unfamiliar with the practice of Serene Reflection Meditation.

 The dates of retreats and monastic visits are listed below.
 More information on each event will be added as it becomes available.
 Please contact us if you have questions or wish to be included on our email list to receive information about coming events via email.

 The Dharma Talk for the evening is titled "Unbounded Joy Unending".
 Reverend Vivian says, "During this season of 'joy to the world' it seems appropriate and uplifting to consider what part joy plays in our practice.
 Is training a grim obligation, or something we naturally take joy in?
 Can joy be cultivated or does it only arise spontaneously?
 Is there a joy that is, in fact, unending?
 What would that be like, and what supports it?
 How do we offer this joy to others?
 Could it be that joy is a fruit of practice?
 Let's each reflect on the role of joy in our lives of training and bring our experience and observations to our discussion."

 Please contact us if you plan to join us for the evening.
 Families are welcome to come to all or part of the evening activities.